NFL Rumors: Antonio Brown Hints He’ll Quit Football If Not Traded In Two Weeks, Says ‘I Don’t Need The Game’

 Brown added, however, that he expects the Steelers to trade him inside of two weeks, because on March 17, the team is contractually required to pay Brown a $2.5 million bonus simply for being on the roster, according to Pro Football Talk.

 Brown told ESPN that he would “invoice” the Steelers for $2.5 million on March 17, saying that due to the bonus, trading him prior to that date was “pretty much what’s good for their business.”
-He also added that if he is not traded, he would prove a “distraction” as Pittsburgh prepared for the 2019 season, after missing the playoffs for the first time in five seasons last year — and only the fifth time since 2004, according to Pro Football Reference.
+He also added that if he is not traded, he would prove a “distraction” as Pittsburgh prepares for the 2019 season after missing the playoffs for the first time in five seasons last year — and only the fifth time since 2004, according to Pro Football Reference.

-In the interview, Brown also again blamed a rift with Steelers’ two-time Super Bowl winning quarterback Ben Rethelisberger for his estrangement from the Steelers, saying, “I don’t take any blame,” per PFT.
+In the interview, Brown also again blamed a rift with Steelers’ two-time Super Bowl winning quarterback Ben Roethlisberger for his estrangement from the Steelers, saying, “I don’t take any blame,” per PFT.
 Brown said that he and Roethlisberger never worked out together in the offseason, and as result, failed to create a “winning culture.”

 The Steelers are seeking a first-round draft pick in a trade for Brown, ESPN.com reporter Adam Schefter wrote on Friday.
 In fact, Schefter reported that the Steelers’ original asking price for Brown included the pick packaged with other elements, but they recently dropped their demands to the first-round pick alone.